OpenEvalProject/evals/manuscripts/elife-101043/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00f54p054 Department of Chemical Engineering, Stanford University Stanford United States
+1. Department of Chemical Engineering, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))
-2. https://ror.org/00f54p054 Wu Tsai Neurosciences Institute, Stanford University Stanford United States
+2. Wu Tsai Neurosciences Institute, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))
-3. https://ror.org/00f54p054 Department of Neurology & Neurological Sciences, Stanford University Stanford United States
+3. Department of Neurology & Neurological Sciences, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))
-4. https://ror.org/01kpzv902 College of Medicine and Public Health, Flinders Health & Medical Research Institute, Flinders University Adelaide Australia
+4. College of Medicine and Public Health, Flinders Health & Medical Research Institute, Flinders University Adelaide Australia ([ROR:01kpzv902](https://ror.org/01kpzv902))
-5. https://ror.org/043mz5j54 Department of Ophthalmology, School of Medicine, University of California San Francisco San Francisco United States
+5. Department of Ophthalmology, School of Medicine, University of California San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))
-6. https://ror.org/00f54p054 Department of Neurosurgery, Stanford University School of Medicine Stanford United States
+6. Department of Neurosurgery, Stanford University School of Medicine Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))

 † Corresponding author

 ## Abstract

 Intrinsic sensory neurons are an essential part of the enteric nervous system (ENS) and play a crucial role in gastrointestinal tract motility and digestion.
 Neuronal subtypes in the ENS have been distinguished by their electrophysiological properties, morphology, and expression of characteristic markers, notably neurotransmitters and neuropeptides.
 Here, we investigated synaptic cell adhesion molecules as novel cell-type markers in the ENS.
 Our work identifies two type II classic cadherins, Cdh6 and Cdh8, specific to sensory neurons in the mouse colon.
-We show that Cdh6+ neurons demonstrate all other distinguishing classifications of enteric sensory neurons including marker expression of Calcb and Nmu , Dogiel type II morphology and AH-type electrophysiology and I current.
-Optogenetic activation of H Cdh6+ sensory neurons in distal colon evokes retrograde colonic motor complexes (CMCs), while pharmacologic blockade of rhythmicity-associated current I disrupts the spontaneous generation of CMCs.
+We show that Cdh6+ neurons demonstrate all other distinguishing classifications of enteric sensory neurons including marker expression of Calcb and Nmu, Dogiel type II morphology and AH-type electrophysiology and IH current.
+Optogenetic activation of Cdh6+ sensory neurons in distal colon evokes retrograde colonic motor complexes (CMCs), while pharmacologic blockade of rhythmicity-associated current IH disrupts the spontaneous generation of CMCs.
 These findings provide the first demonstration of selective activation of a single neurochemical and functional class of enteric neurons and demonstrate a functional and critical role for sensory neurons in the generation of CMCs.
-H

 ## Introduction